ritiek/ritiek.github.io/_posts/2023-06-12-capturing-and-piping-audio-output-from-a-process-in-linux.md

 can open this in a browser (which'll be writing audio output to our actual audio output device) and tap the play button.
 If you're able to hear music now, then we're good to go!

 Snapcast client app is also available for Android and iOS.
-So get 'em and connect them to your syncy little audio world!
+We can have our phones be a part of this syncy mesh too.